IntelliTect/Coalesce/CONTRIBUTING.md

    You can't go wrong emulating one of the existing tests and then changing it specific to the behavior you are testing.
  * See the [debugging/environment guide](ENVIRONMENT.md) for more details.

 ### Update documentation
 * Make sure you update or add documentation for the feature or bug you are fixing.
- * For help in setting up an environment to edit reStructuredText (VS Code is the recommended platform), see the [documentation environment guide](DOC_ENVIRONMENT.md) for more details.
+* The documentation is built with [VuePress 2](https://v2.vuepress.vuejs.org/).
+To develop locally:
+  * Open the `docs` folder as a workspace in VS code.
+  * `npm ci && npm run dev`.
+Open the URL it provides you in your browser.
+  * You can now develop the documentation.
+Changes will be reflected in your browser as you save via HMR.

 ### Prepare commits
 This section serves to help you understand what makes a good commit.

 A commit should observe the following: